Effective testing

 …if all tests avoid non-local mutable state🔗

-If you have a module where all tests only mutate local state(1), you can speed up test execution greatly by running them concurrently.
+If you have a module where all tests only mutate local state(1) and don't need a TestScope, you can speed up test execution greatly by running them concurrently.
 To do so, put this declaration anywhere in your test module:

 - Ascertain that tests do not share mutable state among each other and do not access global mutable state.